hisbaan/crud/README.md

 ### Frontend

 The frontend is written in React + TypeScript.
+Ensure that you have `nodejs` installed.
 First go to the `frontend` directory and install all the node dependencies with `npm install`.
 Then, run the `npm start` command to start the frontend server.
 The frontend server will then be launched on [localhost:3000](http://localhost:3000).

 ### Backend

 The backend is written in Python + Flask.
-First, initialize the database.
-To do this, go to the `backend` directory and run `python init_db.py`.
+Ensure that you have `python` installed.
+Go to the `backend` and run `pip install -r requirements.txt` to install the dependencies.
+Next, we will initialize the database.
+Remain in the `backend` directory and run `python init_db.py`.
 This will create a file `items.db` which is the database for the application.
 Next, start the backend server.
 Go to the `backend` directory (if you aren't already in it) and run `python main.py`.
 This will start the server in development mode.
 The following are the HTTP calls available to accomplish a CRUD inventory system:

 #### GET (Read)